vineragoon/sf/README.md

-I'm trying to edit aCyr0's star force calculator with rates from MapleSea's Guardian Angel star force event but I have no idea what I'm doing
+I'm trying to edit aCyr0's star force calculator to use rates from MapleSea's Guardian Angel star force event but I have no idea what I'm doing

 # [starforce calculator](https://acyr0.github.io/starforce/)